-Rachel Tefft is a registered dietitian and director of Roots of All Roads.
+Rachel Tefft is a registered dietitian and founded Roots of All Roads in 2014.
 She has a passion for working with nutrition as a vehicle to empower and connect individuals to their food, body, environment and community.
 Through nutrition education and skill building, she works to encourage others to take an active role in their health by addressing various barriers present.
 Rachel believes in considering the holistic impact that our food choices have.
 She is also very drawn to exploring the healing traditions of different cultures centered around practices that nourish the body through not just what foods are consumed but also the way in which they are cultivated, prepared and shared.

-Raised in Texas, Elliott Smith is now a Masters in Public Health candidate at the University of Washington and he also works with a local family foundation.
-He believes in the power of food to build community, and he’s an avid gardener, cook, and canner of local goods.
-He has lived in Hillman City for almost two years and if he were a vegetable, he’d be a artichoke.
+Raised in Texas, Elliott Smith received his Masters in Public Health from the University of Washington (COPHP) and also has experience working for a local family foundation.
+He believes in the power of food to build community, and he’s an avid gardener, cook, fermenter, and canner of local goods.
+He moved to Austin in his home state of Texas in 2017, but lived in Hillman City and supported community events at the Collaboratory.
+If he were a vegetable, he’d be a artichoke.